Loving Someone with Suicidal Thoughts

 Something that excites me about the book is its affordability.
 Right now the electronic version is listed for only $9.99 at the publisher’s site and on Amazon.
 My first book, Helping the Suicidal Person: Tips and Techniques for Professionals, is priced at $32-$45, which limits its accessibility to many people, unfortunately.
 (No, I don’t have any control over the price a publisher sets.)

-Loving Someone with Suicidal Thoughts is available at many public libraries, and it’s for sale on all the major bookselling sites, like Bookshop.org, Amazon, Barnes & Noble, Target, and Wal-Mart.
+Loving Someone with Suicidal Thoughts is available at many public libraries, and it’s for sale on all the major bookselling sites, like Bookshop.org, Amazon, Barnes & Noble, and Wal-Mart.
 You also can purchase it directly from the publisher, New Harbinger Publications.

 May Loving Someone with Suicidal Thoughts be a help to you and to the people you care about, too. ❤️